AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/manage-data-dimensions-metrics.md

 >[!NOTE]
 >
 >Even after deleting a dimension, it still exists as a column on your table in your Data Warehouse.
 You can add it back to any metric, and build new metrics using these dimensions.
-To remove the data column that a dimension corresponds to from [!DNL MBI], simply untrack the data column via the [Data Warehouse](../data-warehouse-mgr/tour-dwm.md) page.
+To remove the data column that a dimension corresponds to from [!DNL Commerce Intelligence], simply untrack the data column via the [Data Warehouse](../data-warehouse-mgr/tour-dwm.md) page.

 ## Related documentation